caseyg/awesome/README.md

 *   [jonathanyeung/mark-sharp](https://github.com/jonathanyeung/mark-sharp) - Mark Sharp WYSIWYG Markdown Editor for VS Code

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
 Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.